 For the purpose of this exercise I invite you to look within giving yourself the gift of stillness.

 Stillness is not no-thinking or the avoidance of thinking.

 Stillness is always present.
 Always there.
 Always available.

 The ebb and flow of stillness is simply our awareness contrating and expanding.

 Let what wants to show up show up.

-I live an inspired life when I express without reservation for my intellect's assessment and analysis of what it says is allowed.
+I live an inspired life when I express beyond my intellect's assessment and analysis of what it says is allowed.

-I live an inspired life when I move without reservation for my intellect's assessment and analysis of what it says I can and cannot do.
+I live an inspired life when I move beyond my intellect's assessment and analysis of what it says I can and cannot do.